SBrendan/MagicMedusa/README.md

     component: MyComponent
 },
 ```
-- Add props available in this file public/widgetConfig.json
+- Add your components props in the file public/widgetConfig.json
 ```
 "MyComponent": {
   "MyProps": "Default Value"
 },
 ```
-All done your component it's ready to use
+All done, your component is ready to use.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.